cloudflare/miniflare/README.md

 It's an alternative to `wrangler dev`, written in TypeScript, that runs your workers in a sandbox implementing Workers' runtime APIs.

-Note that Miniflare is not an official Cloudflare product.

 **See <https://miniflare.dev> for more detailed documentation.**

 ## Features